-For four years now I have been volunteering to organize and run a farmers' market in my town.
+For ten years now I have been volunteering to help organize and run a farmers' market in my town.
 I have witnessed first hand the effects that this market has had on my community, and I know that farmers' markets in other communities are leaving the same impact.
 Farmers' markets make a difference.
 Here is why.

 5 Reasons Why Every Community Needs a Farmers' Market

 1. Good for everyone's health Whether a farmers' market is located in a city, or a rural area, it provides a wealth of health and health related education.
 How?
 Markets bring affordable, fresh, produce to people who might not otherwise be able to afford it.
 That's right, farmers' market produce is AFFORDABLE.
 Fruits & veggies direct from the farm are not as expensive as everyone thinks!
 Plus, many farmers' markets today take SNAP, WIC, and senior vouchers.
 As far as education goes, most farmers will tell you how to cook or prepare an item if asked, and some even provide recipes.
 I confess I did not know what a kohlrabi was until I saw one at the market and asked about how to cook it!
 Don't be afraid, they have been asked everything, trust me!
 Many markets even have health themed days where health care professionals are on hand for blood pressure screenings and more.

 2. Supports local agriculture Farmers' markets were started as a way for local farmers to get their products to consumers more directly.
 Many people think that local agriculture is only supported by purchasing fruits and veggies, but this is far from true!
 Local agriculture can be seen in other places at the market: the vendor selling local beef, the vendor selling chicken and eggs, the vendor selling honey, the vendor selling goat milk soaps and lotions, the vendor selling alpaca yarn…. local agriculture is everywhere!